cloudflare/cloudflare-docs/products/waf/src/content/about.md

 </Aside>

-The Cloudflare Web Application Firewall (WAF) checks incoming web requests and filters undesired traffic based on sets of rules called rulesets.
+The Cloudflare Web Application Firewall (Cloudflare WAF) checks incoming web requests and filters undesired traffic based on sets of rules called rulesets.
 The matching engine that powers the WAF rules supports the wirefilter syntax, the same syntax used for specifying Firewall Rules.

+## What is a Web Application Firewall?

+A Web Application Firewall or WAF creates a shield between a web app and the Internet.
+This shield can help mitigate many common attacks.
+For a more thorough definition, refer to [Web Application Firewall explained](https://www.cloudflare.com/learning/ddos/glossary/web-application-firewall-waf/) in the Learning Center.

+---

+## Managed Rulesets

-The WAF includes [several Managed Rulesets](/managed-rulesets), provided by Cloudflare, that you can enable and configure.
+The Cloudflare WAF includes [several Managed Rulesets](/managed-rulesets), provided by Cloudflare, that you can enable and configure.

 When you enable these Managed Rulesets, you get immediate protection from a broad set of security rules that are regularly updated.
 Each of these rules has a default action that varies according to the severity of the rule.